T-Onix/Spark/README.md

 # Warning
 This tool is only for educational purposes only and any illegal use is relating to you and your own risk .

-## What can this program do
+## What can this tool do
-This program is for taking picture secretly from victim and get Ip and device info
+This tool is for taking picture secretly from victim and get Ip and device info

 ## Installation